mfractor/mfractor.github.io/docs/xamarin-forms/binding-context-resolution/design-time-binding-context-attribute.md

+## Using The DesignTimeBindingContextAttribute

-It's also possible to explicitly specify a desired binding context by applying the DesignTimeBindingContext attribute to the code behind class.
+It's possible to explicitly specify a desired binding context by applying the DesignTimeBindingContext attribute to the code behind class.

-To get started, add the following code file to your project:
+To do so, begin by adding the following code file to your project:

 **DesignTimeBindingContextAttribute.cs**